justinbarclay/justinbarclay.me/content/posts/literate_programming_against_rest_apis.md

 If you're curious what this post looks like in org-mode you can find a copy [here](https://raw.githubusercontent.com/justinbarclay/justinbarclay.me/master/content/posts/literate%5Fprogramming%5Fagainst%5Frest%5Fapis.org).

-Or, if you would like run arbitrary elisp at home, you can download the following file in Emacs or your favourite [flavours](http://spacemacs.org/) of [Vim](https://github.com/hlissner/doom-emacs).
+Or, if you would like to run arbitrary elisp at home, you can download the following file in Emacs or your favourite [flavours](http://spacemacs.org/) of [Vim](https://github.com/hlissner/doom-emacs).

 ```elisp
 (browse-url-emacs "https://raw.githubusercontent.com/justinbarclay/justinbarclay.me/master/content/posts/literate_programming_against_rest_apis.org")